lqdchrm/helloworld2docker-chain/README.md

 #### Functional Refactoring

-[ ] Separate Business-Tasks on function level
+[X] Separate Business-Tasks on function level

+- separated execution in Main from functionality => separate classes
+- changed high-level interfaces to string[], as this will be what is used when piping on console

 [ ] Separate Business-Tasks on project level